sohamdodia/dynamodb-to-elasticsearch/README.md

 # DynamoDB-to-ElasticSearch

-A NPM module that will dump all DynamoDB data to ElasticSearch indices.
+A NPM module that will dump all DynamoDB data to AWS ElasticSearch indices.

 ## What this does

 There's no blueprint in AWS Lambda that allows to dump DynamoDB data into ElasticSearch.
 This module will facilitate exactly that.

-Module will take DynamoDB `sortKey` as the `primaryKey` of ElasticSearch indices.

 ---